2022 WNBA Draft: Which players opted in, how the WNBA Draft works and more

 “We are very comfortable with all three players that we have ranked as the possible top three picks in the draft,” Mystics head coach Mike Thibault said.
 “We didn’t have any other picks in this draft and now we have #14 to try to find another good young player that can be a part of our future.”

-Here’s a look at the updated list of first-round picks after Wednesday’s trade news:
+Here’s the updated list of first-round picks for the 2022 WNBA Draft:

 - Atlanta Dream (from Washington Mystics)